KML: Using Machine Learning to Improve Storage Systems: Evaluation

 \paragraph{Readahead background} There are two places in the Linux kernel where readahead is defined: the block layer and the file system level.
 When a file is opened, the VFS initializes an open \stt{struct file} and copies the readahead value for that file from the corresponding block layer.
 Upon a page fault for that file, the page-cache layer uses the value stored in the file to initiate reading-ahead the desired number of sectors of that file.
 However, the readahead value in the file structure is initialized only once when the file is opened.
 So when \kml changes the block layer readahead value, the Linux kernel does not copy the new value to any file already opened.
 This means that open files may continue to use a sub-optimal readahead value, even if better values are available (\eg due to workload changes).
 That is why we implemented a mechanism that changes the readahead size for \emph{open files} when \kml changes the disk-level readahead value.
 This propagates newer readahead values to each open file, improving our adaptability.
 Conversely, if \kml mispredicts the workload type and changes the readahead size to a suboptimal value, short-term performance degradation can happen, which might hurt overall performance.

 \paragraph{Back-to-back workloads on NVMe} Figure~\ref{fig:back-to-back} shows four workloads running back to back with each subfigure comparing a vanilla run (colored orange) to our \kml-enabled readahead run (colored blue).
-The readahead value was set to the default value (\ie 256) at the start of both vanilla and \kml-enabled runs, but when the next workload started, it used the last readahead value from the previous workload's run (\eg the readahead value at the end of the leftmost subfigure is the same at the start of the subfigure immediately to its right).
-This experiment evaluates \kml's ability to optimize the readahead values on complex systems where the I/O workload may change every few minutes.
+The readahead value was left at the default value (\ie 256) at the start of both vanilla and \kml-enabled runs, but when the next workload started, it used the last readahead value from the previous workload's run (\eg the readahead value at the end of the leftmost subfigure is the same at the start of the subfigure immediately to its right).
+This experiment evaluates \kml's ability to optimize the readahead values when the I/O workload may change every few minutes.
 The X axes indicate the run time in minutes.
 The Y axes indicate throughput in thousands of ops/sec (higher is better), and have different scales for each experiment.
 The Y2 axes show the readahead values used or predicted by \kml over time in terms of number of sectors (denoted with a green line and using the same scale).
 Each workload ran 15--50 times in a row, so it ran long enough to observe mis/predictions patterns.
 As seen in Figure \ref{fig:back-to-back}, \kml adapts quickly to changing workloads by tuning the readahead value in about one second.

-Although we observe some mis/prediction patterns, overall throughput improved across all four runs, averaging 63.25\% improvement: 140\% improvement for readrandom, 2\% for readsequential, 109\% for \stt{mixgraph}, and 12\% for readreverse.
-The potential benefits are clear: even a small percentage improvement in throughput can yield significant cumulative energy and economic cost savings for long-running servers~\cite{li-hotstorage2014-cost}.
+Although we observe some mis/prediction patterns, seen as sudden spikes, overall throughput still improved across all four runs, averaging 63.25\% improvement: 140\% improvement for readrandom, 2\% for readsequential, 109\% for \stt{mixgraph}, and 12\% for readreverse.
+We note that even a small improvement in throughput can yield significant cumulative energy and economic cost savings for long-running servers~\cite{li-hotstorage2014-cost}.

 \paragraph{Read-sequential workloads} Out of the six workloads we ran, Figure~\ref{fig:overall-performance} shows the one where \kml performed the worst: read-sequential.
 Reading data sequentially directly from the raw SATA-SSD is nearly 1,000$\times$ faster than the \stt{mixgraph} workload, and nearly 400$\times$ faster with the NVMe-SSD.
-There is little opportunity for \kml to improve throughput for a sequential workload that reads at speeds near the maximum throughput of the physical device.
+Here, there is little opportunity for \kml to improve throughput for a sequential workload that reads at speeds near the maximum throughput of the physical device.